Takerman/app-portfolio/wp-content/plugins/translatepress-multilingual/readme.txt

 == Changelog ==
+= 2.2.4 =
+* Prevent automatic translation of names and addresses in WooCommerce emails
+* Added external function for devs to easily create custom language switchers: trp_custom_language_switcher
+* Fixed issue with not including hreflang tags for some languages when Advanced option to Remove hreflang with Country Locale is used
+* Fixed warning related to using custom language flags

 = 2.2.3 =
 * Fixed XSS security vulnerability
 * Fixed sitemap containing urls with language slugs linking to paths excluded from translation